OnionIoT/openwrt-imagebuilder-wrapper/README.md

 To work with local copies of your packages:

 1. Say you've set up the OpenWRT SDK and you're compiling packages to your local machine
-2. Update `config/new-repositories.conf` to point to the local packages.
-See [`config/README.md`](./config/README.md) for details.
+2. Update `PACKAGE_REPOS` env variable to point to the local packages.
+See [`profiles/README.md`](./profiles/README.md) for details.
 3. Make any changes to your packages and compile them into IPK files
-4. Run `bash setup.sh` to download and setup the image builder
+4. Run `bash onion_buildenv setup_imagebuilder` to download and setup the image builder
-5. Run `bash build-fw.sh` to build the firmware
+5. Run `bash onion_buildenv build_firmware` to build the firmware
-6. Find the compiled firmware in the `openwrt-imagebuilder/bin/targets/ramips/mt76x8/` directory
+6. Find the compiled firmware in the `output` directory
 7. Test the firmware on your device.
 If more changes to your packages are required, start again from step 3